Dakota State University: Residence halls

-Residence Village - This residence hall is planned to be opened fall of 2021.
-It will have 120 beds, and the rooms are suite and apartment style rooms.
+Student housing consists of ten different buildings ranging from dorms to suites.
+These include: Higbie Hall, Emry Hall, Zimmermann Hall, Richardson Hall, The Courtyard, Residence Village, 8-Plexes, Girton House, Van Eps Place, and the 2-1-2 House.

+Karl Mundt Library

+Campus is home to Karl Mundt Library which was built in 1968 and named after former South Dakota Republican Senator Karl Mundt.
+The library's dedication was attended by Richard Nixon, 37th President of the United States, who gave a speech in front of approximately 10,000 people.

 Athletics

-The Dakota State athletic teams are called the Trojans and Lady T's.
+The Dakota State athletic teams are called the Trojans.
 The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the North Star Athletic Association (NSAA) as a founding member since the 2013–14 academic year.
-The Trojans and Lady T's previously competed as an NAIA Independent within the Association of Independent Institutions (AII) from 2011–12 to 2012–13; and in these defunct conferences: the Dakota Athletic Conference (DAC) from 2000–01 to 2010–11; and the South Dakota Intercollegiate Conference (SDIC) from 1917–18 to 1999–2000.
+The Trojans previously competed as an NAIA Independent within the Association of Independent Institutions (AII) from 2011–12 to 2012–13; and in these defunct conferences: the Dakota Athletic Conference (DAC) from 2000–01 to 2010–11; and the South Dakota Intercollegiate Conference (SDIC) from 1917–18 to 1999–2000.

 Dakota State competes in 12 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, football, and track & field (indoor and outdoor); while women's sports include basketball, cross country, softball, track and field (indoor and outdoor) and volleyball; and co-ed sports include eSports.

+Brian Kern Family Stadium

+In August 2024, Dakota State University opened the Brian Kern Family Stadium, a facility with a seating capacity of 2,533.
+The stadium hosted its inaugural game on August 29, 2024, where the DSU Trojans Football Team played against Dakota Wesleyan University.
+In addition to university athletics, the stadium also serves as a venue for the local Madison High School football games.
+The opening of the stadium was part of the Beacom PREMIER Complex development, aimed at enhancing athletic facilities on campus.